-The Impact of the Coronavirus on the Global Supply Chain
+The Impact of the COVID-19 Supply Chain Disruption

-2020 has been one of the most testing years of our lifetime.
+The last 18 months have been some of the most testing of our lifetime.
 As a parent, your patience may have been put to test.
 As an adult, your mental health may have been put to test.
-For supply chain professionals worldwide, COVID-19 has been a test of resilience.
+The COVID-19 supply chain disruption worldwide has been a test of resilience.

 The novel coronavirus first reared its ugly head in the last few weeks of 2019 in China, which accounts for 20% of the world's manufacturing output.
 As the virus spread rapidly throughout China and the rest of the world, many supply chains became a casualty to it.